jlengstorf/lengstorf.com/content/drafts/2016-retrospective.md

 Left unattended, I can go months without calling my parents. _Years_ without talking to people I consider close friends.

-And while part of that results from a (typically mutual) disinterest in forcing a catch-up call "just because", a good deal of the blame falls on me straight-up _never_ thinking about things that aren't in front of my face — whether it's a project I forgot I was working on, or a person I really like but haven't thought about in a while.
+And while part of that results from a (typically mutual) disinterest in forcing a catch-up call "just because", a good deal of the blame falls on me for straight-up _never_ thinking about things that aren't in front of my face — whether it's a project I forgot I was working on, or a person I really like but haven't thought about in a while.

 Whether or not anyone but me has noticed, I don't like this.